njustesen/botbowl/docs/installation.md

 ## Compiling with Cython
 "[Cython](https://github.com/cython/cython) is a language that makes writing C extensions for Python as easy as Python itself."

 Some of the FFAI modules are prepared for compilation with Cython.
-If you compile these modules the framework will run faster.
-Cython installs as a dependency to FFAI but you need to have a C++ available.
+Compiling them will make the framework run faster.
+You need to have a C++ compiler available.
 Check the [Cython documentation](https://cython.readthedocs.io/en/latest/) for more information.

-Build FFAI by running this in the root of the repository:
+Installation through pip will automatically build with Cython if possible.
+If you cloned the repository with git, you need to manually call the build script by standing in the root of the repo and running:
 ```
 python setup.py build
 ```
-You should get a message confirming that FFAI was built with Cython.
-To test simply try to import one of the compiled modules with `import ffai.ai.fast_pathing`.
+You get a message confirming that FFAI was built with Cython.
+To test simply try to import one of the compiled modules with `import ffai.core.pathfinding.cython_pathfinding`.
+You're good to go!